 All permanent employees who work at least 32 hours per week become members of the Plan on the first day of the pay period following employment.
 Employees are classified as either General or Safety (Law Enforcement or Probation) members, and are assigned to one of five tiers based on entry date and job classification.
+Members become vested after five years of credited service.

 Retirement benefits offered by the Plan include normal retirement, disability retirement and service-connected disability retirement.
+Retirement benefits are based on the years of service, final average salary, and age at retirement.
+A statutory benefit formula that varies based on a member's tier and type is used to determine monthly benefits.
 A death benefit is available to beneficiaries.
 An annual cost of living adjustment of no more than 3 percent may be granted by the Board of Retirement.
-The annual cost of living benefit is based upon the tier level of the member, but not available to new members hired after January 1, 2013.
+The annual cost of living benefit is based upon the tier level of the member.
+Members hired after January 1, 2013 are not eligible for a cost of living benefit.